ancap-ch/from-en/ig/Universally Preferable Behaviour/p00_ch02_intro.md

 The simple truth is that “priests” and “kings” were – and are – merely men.
 The simple truth is that the gods and devils that were supposed to justify their rule never existed.

-We have made great strides in understanding the nature and reality of simple human equality, but the sad fact of the matter is that the realm of *morality* is still lost in the “null zone” – in the destructive illusions of the “middle truths.”
+We have made great strides in understanding the nature and reality of simple human equality, but the sad fact of the matter is that the realm of *morality* is still lost in the “null zone” – in the destructive illusions of the “middle truths”.

 ### "Middle Truths"

-Let us call the oppositional principles that reside in the “null zone” – between sense perception and conceptual consistency – the “middle truths.”
+Let us call the oppositional principles that reside in the “null zone” – between sense perception and conceptual consistency – the “middle truths”.

 These “middle truths” are the most dangerous illusions of all, because they grant the *appearance* of truth while actually *attacking* the truth.